 You see, when the market makes growth-stock investors feel like the World's Worst, causing newer and shakier hands to sell, I've learned to do quite the opposite.
 Whenever I've felt like the World's Worst Investor -- like four years ago in the summer of 2002, or four years before that during the "Asian Contagion" summer of 1998 -- those were actually great times to start buying.

 Rather than trade along with William O'Neil -- who'll help you avoid some losses, but also cause you to sell yourself out of some great long-term profits -- we have a different answer: Get educated, get Foolish about your money, find the best companies the stock market has to offer, build long-term positions, and ride out the occasional bad summer.
 It's precisely when everyday growth-stock investors feel like they're the World's Worst that investors sitting on the sidelines should sit up, take notice, and add a Rule Breaker or two to their portfolios.
 Take us up on our offer of a 30-day free trial to Rule Breakers, and you'll discover tomorrow's great companies a day early.

 This article was originally published on Aug.
 1, 2006.
 It has been updated.

-David Gardner is co-founder of The Motley Fool and lead advisor of Motley Fool Rule Breakers .
+David Gardner is co-founder of The Motley Fool and lead advisor of Motley Fool Rule Breakers.
 He has been investing successfully in dynamic growth stocks for 22 years.
-David does not own shares of any company mentioned in this article.
-Amazon and bebe stores are Stock Advisor choices.
-The Fool has adisclosure policy.
+He owns shares of Electronic Arts, Intel, and Whole Foods.
+Intel is an Inside Value pick.
+Whole Foods and Electronic Arts are Stock Advisor choices.
+The Fool has a disclosure policy.